By Wag! Staff

 While you may think Yorkies are just tiny dogs who love to yap, here are seven, fun facts that may surprise you about this tiny furball!

 Much of the early development of the Yorkshire Terrier breed took place in Yorkshire, England.
 Because of that, the breed took on the name Yorkshire Terrier in 1870.
 Although Yorkies were first registered with the British Kennel Club in 1874, it was not until 1885 that they were recognized by the American Kennel Club (AKC).

 Perhaps one of Smoky’s greatest accomplishments was running a telegraph wire through a 70-foot pipe that had only an 8-inch diameter.
 Wynne tied the wire to the dog’s collar, and she ran it through the pipe to the other side.
-What Smoky did in only a few minutes would have taken hundreds of men several days to accomplish, thereby putting the men’s lives in danger during the process.
+What Smoky did in only a few minutes would have taken hundreds of men several days to accomplish the dangerous task.
 Because of Smoky’s accomplishments, there are several memorials erected in her honor, both in the United States and elsewhere.

 Audrey Hepburn helped to introduce Yorkshire Terriers to the celebrity world when Mr. Famous, her first Yorkie, joined her in the spotlight.
 Her dog was on magazine covers and even in a scene in “Funny Face” with her.
-By bringing Mr. Famous into the spotlight, Hepburn really made Yorkies a popular companion in life as well as a popular photography companion.
+By bringing Mr. Famous into the spotlight, Hepburn really made Yorkies a popular four-legged companion, as well as a popular photography companion.